Diaminopimelate dehydrogenase

-The 3 substrates of this enzyme are meso-2,6-diaminoheptanedioate, H_{2}O, and NADP^{+}, whereas its 4 products are L-2-amino-6-oxoheptanedioate, NH_{3}, NADPH, and H^{+}.
+The three substrates of this enzyme are meso-diaminopimeilic acid, water, and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are (S)-2-amino-6-oxopimelic acid, ammonia, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is meso-2,6-diaminoheptanedioate:NADP+ oxidoreductase (deaminating).
 Other names in common use include meso-alpha,epsilon-diaminopimelate dehydrogenase, and meso-diaminopimelate dehydrogenase.
 This enzyme participates in lysine biosynthesis.